-And while Rufus delivered classic sit-down songcraft, bands like The Sainte Catherines – who took their namesake from one of Montréal’s biggest shopping streets and then proceeded to poke snotty fun at those who mill around the boutiques and cafés up until their most recent album Fire Works in 2010 – kept the kids entertained until things took a turn into something else entirely.
+And while Rufus delivered classic sit-down songcraft, bands like The Sainte Catherines—who took their namesake from one of Montréal’s biggest shopping streets and then proceeded to poke snotty fun at those who mill around the boutiques and cafés up until their most recent album Fire Works in 2010—and Me Mom and Morgentaler, who were active on the frontlines of the HIV-AIDS crisis in the city kept the kids entertained and educated until things took a turn into something else entirely.

 Over brooding drone, a voice speaks: “The car is on fire, and there’s no driver at the wheel.”
 With these words opening their debut album F#a#infinity, the collective known as Godspeed You Black Emperor (and later Godspeed You!
 Black Emperor, occasionally God’s Pee) transformed the face of indie music in Montréal.
-Released on vinyl lovingly hand-packaged with original photos, a manifesto on wax paper and a penny flattened on the rails by the group’s home base in the Mile End, GY!BE came out of nowhere, enshrouded in mystery they’ve scrupulously maintained to this day (the group’s most recent album Luciferian Towers was released in 2017).
+Released on vinyl lovingly hand-packaged with original photos, a manifesto on wax paper and a penny flattened on the rails by the group’s home base in the Mile End, GY!BE came out of nowhere, enshrouded in mystery they’ve scrupulously maintained to this day (the group’s most recent album G_d’s Pee AT STATE’S END! was released in 2021).

-And 21 years on from F#a#infinity, the scene Godspeed and Constellation cultivated continues, still maintaining the mystery and releasing bespoke screen-printed records by experimenters like Jerusalem In My Heart, Jessica Moss, and Esmerine with no sign of slowing down.
+And more than two decades on from F#a#infinity, the scene Godspeed and Constellation cultivated continues, still maintaining the mystery and releasing bespoke screen-printed records by experimenters like Steve Bates, T. Gowdy, Automatisme, JOYFULTALK, Kee Avil, Jason Sharp, Jerusalem In My Heart, Jessica Moss, and Esmerine with no sign of slowing down.

 After the (Arcade) Fire

 Not going to lie – winters in Montréal are powerful.
 That doesn’t mean we all just hibernate indoors, but winter here has always inspired the art made here, and with their unparalelled 2004 debut Funeral, Arcade Fire released a rollicking ode to life, death and snow.
-Singing, “If the snow buries my neighourhood […] I’ll dig a tunnel from my window to yours,” Win Butler and the band take flight in opener ‘Neighbourhood #1 (Tunnels)’ and don’t let up for the next 48 minutes.
+With these lyrics befitting the weather, “If the snow buries my neighourhood […] I’ll dig a tunnel from my window to yours,” this band of local misfits took flight in opener ‘Neighbourhood #1 (Tunnels)’ and didn’t let up for the next 48 minutes.
 Recorded at Hotel2Tango, a now legendary studio in the Mile End under the guiding hand of producer Howard Bilerman (who also plays drums on Funeral), Arcade Fire found the middle ground between GY!BE’s stately orchestrations and chest-beating indie rock.

 The floodgates opened and a multitude of bands gained near-instantaneous world-wide acclaim, international magazines and websites pitching Montréal as the next “It” City.
-Some lasted but a heartbeat – the sorely missed The Unicorns reunited in 2014 for just three more shows, while The Witchies called it quits far too early.
+Some lasted but a heartbeat—the sorely missed The Unicorns reunited in 2014 for just three more shows, while The Witchies called it quits far too early.
 Others have lasted years, building celebrated discographies and keeping the MTL flames burning.
-Groups like The Besnard Lakes, The Dears, Stars, Plants & Animals, Islands, The Barr Brothers, Patrick Watson, Wolf Parade (and associated projects Sunset Rubdown and Handsome Furs), Metric, Suuns, Timber Timbre and Land of Talk experienced break-out success the world over.
+Groups like The Besnard Lakes, The Dears, Stars, Plants & Animals, Islands, The Barr Brothers, Patrick Watson, Wolf Parade (and associated projects Sunset Rubdown and Handsome Furs), Metric, Suuns, Half Moon Run and Land of Talk experienced break-out success the world over.
 Other tested-and-true artists like Basia Bulat and Tegan and Sara re-located to the city and their music’s never been the same.

-French language acts also entered a renaissance period, with artists like the dreamy Cœur de Pirate, Malajube (whose break-out single ‘-40°C’ is yet another ode to Montréal in winter), and Polaris Prize winners Karkwa gaining English fans while singing en français.
-Other French-language acts your ears will love include Lisa LeBlanc, Peter Peter, and Pierre Lapointe.
+French language acts (who sometimes sing in English, too) also entered a renaissance period, with artists like the dreamy Cœur de Pirate, Malajube (whose break-out single ‘-40°C’ is yet another ode to Montréal in winter), and Polaris Prize winners Karkwa gaining English fans while singing en français.
+Other French-language acts your ears will love include Charlotte Cardin, Peter Peter, and Pierre Lapointe.

 An Electronic Shift